-Reasons for delays on Southeastern trains, including infrastructure issues and engineering works
+Reasons for delays on Southeastern trains, including weather conditions and engineering works.

 Delays explained further

 We hate announcing delays as much as you hate hearing them, but sometimes things don’t work out to plan.

 If you’re confused by the odd reasons given for delays then read on for more information.
 Get insights into the problems caused and how we’re working closely with Network Rail to minimise them.